Indivision ECS V4 Amiga scandoubler

 Mounting the Solas to the ISA carrier board needs a slightly modified Solas card.
 One also needs to figure out how to connect sound to the Solas.
 I figured out that I can take it from pin headers on the ZZ9000 graphics card I am running in my Amiga 4000TX.

-Keep in mind though if you have maxed out your Amiga expansion slots this sandwich can be difficult to fit as it takes up more height than a regular card.
+Keep in mind though if you have maxed out your Amiga expansion slots (we are all Amiga snobs left in this hobby right?) this sandwich of the carrier card and the Solas can be difficult to fit as it takes up more height than a regular card – And even more height with the cables connected to it!

 Next steps!

-I have not had time to install my second Solas in my A4000TX yet.
-But expect to see updates on this page once I have.
+I have not had time to install my second Solas in my A4000TX yet since I have not figured out how to hook up a clock port to it, but I am working on it.
+Expect to see updates on this page later this year.
 I have my A4000TX mounted in a full tower with a mesh front and plan to run two LED strips on both sides of the front.

 Final thoughs

 As you can probably tell, I have only positive things to say about Solas.
 Highly recommended!
-I also think the Solas board is one of the greatest hardware developments for the Amiga in recent years together with PiStorm and open hardware such as BFG and TF series of cards.
-Great work everybody 👍
+I also think the Solas board is one of the greatest hardware developments for the Amiga in recent years (together with PiStorm and open hardware such as BFG and TF series of cards).
+Great work everybody involved with it 👍